datastax/dsbulk/README.md

 You can split your configuration in more than one file using file inclusions; see the HOCON documentation for details.
-The default configuration file includes another file called `driver.conf`, also located in the `.conf/` directory.
+The default configuration file includes another file called `driver.conf`, also located in the `conf` directory.
 This file should be used to configure the Java Driver for DSBulk.
 This file is empty as well; users can customize it to their needs.
 A [driver template configuration file](manual/driver.template.conf) can serve as a starting point for further customization.